KlausBlum/OLy-resources/pages/File formats.md

 Windows 10 has a built-in printer driver named _"Microsoft Print to PDF"_ that works well here.

 ### **SVG** and **SVG [-dcrop]**
 There are two different ways to use the SVG file format.
-It is only supported by LibreOffice (and not by OpenOffice).
+It is only supported by LibreOffice (and not by OpenOffice which cannot import SVG files produced by LilyPond).

 Using it also requires some important preparations that are described in detail here:
 [SVG requirements](https://github.com/openlilylib/LO-ly/wiki/SVG-requirements#svg-requirements).